tranthanh1699/tranthanh1699/README.md

 - 👋 Hi, I’m @MrTran
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning IoT system
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IoT system
 - 📫 How to reach me ...

 <!---